 All dealings with CAP are free and strictly confidential.
 We will not discuss anything about you without your consent.

 CAP is independent of the vocational rehabilitation and independent living agencies.
-It is run by the Massachusetts Office on Disability, an independent state agency.
-MOD is responsible for promoting the rights of persons with disabilities in Massachusetts.
+It is run by the Massachusetts Office on Disability, an independent state agency responsible for promoting the rights of persons with disabilities in Massachusetts.
+MOD is in a unique position to operate CAP because it is located outside of the Health and Human Services Secretariat where vocational rehabilitation and independent living funding is administered.

 What can CAP do?

 CAP provides advocacy and information services.
-CAP also works to ensure that consumers are placed in integrated settings and receive competitive wages.
+CAP also works to ensure that clients/consumers are placed in integrated settings and receive competitive wages.
 It helps people get services from the Massachusetts Rehabilitation Commission, the Massachusetts Commission for the Blind and the Independent Living Centers in Massachusetts, all of which receive Federal money under the Federal Vocational Rehabilitation Act.
-Specifically, if you have requested services but have not received them, CAP can:

 What are Rehabilitation Services?